LEED and Yoga THREE: Systems Thinking

 One of the most powerful changes in the suite of LEED rating systems is a move to systems thinking.
-From its origins defining specific sustainable attributes of materials and design, the language and the approaches and the documentation have all moved to more comprehensive and holistic goals and proof mechanisms.
+From its origins defining specific sustainable attributes of materials and design, the language and the approaches and the documentation have all moved to more comprehensive, holistic goals and proof mechanisms.

 We see the most dramatic (and most highly debated) leaps to system approaches in the Materials and Resources Credit Category.
-There is a credit that seeks Life Cycle Impact Reduction for the whole building, and that is the ultimate in systems thinking.
+There is a credit that seeks Life Cycle Impact Reduction for the whole building, and that is the ultimate in thinking systemically.
 One option within this credit is to perform and improve the Life Cycle Assessment (LCA) of the project including these elements:

 LCA is a highly specialized and emerging strategy for truly understanding the impacts of our buildings on our world.
 Notice I don’t say “on nature”, and I do this intentionally in order to reinforce the fact that the built environment and the natural environment are inseparable and ideally co-beneficial.
 This updated LEED system is moving that thought forward with credits such as Life Cycle Impact Reductions.
 Knowing our effects on the above listed systems is not only powerful, but imperative as our climate worsens and our resources become tainted.
 This information will help us to not only do less harm, but to identify where we can beneficially inhabit our shared planet.
 Yes, I am starting to speak yoga-speak as I find MY center and work toward balance.
 LEED is as well.

 EPDs provide detailed assessments of the materials inputs and outputs including energy and water.
 How does the making of wallboard, for example, use water?
 How much water does the process use, what contaminants does the process add and how is that “waste” managed?
 As I’ve mentioned, these three credits represent a significant step forward.
-I expect that future versions will further integrate these materials parameters for assessment and even move the VOC concerns from the Indoor Environmental Quality Credit Category into the materials section.
+I expect that future versions will further integrate these materials parameters for assessment and do more to align Indoor Environmental Quality Credit Category and the Materials section.
 This would help us to assess fully the inputs, outputs, processes, sourcing, effects on the building on users and on nature in use, and even the social responsibility aspects such as labor practices and other stewardship into our awareness of product.

 What else is moving toward better systems thinking?
 Lighting in the Indoor Environmental Quality Credit Category used to be split into Control and Quality, and these are now combined in v4.
-Enhanced Indoor Air Quality Strategies now encompasses many ways to improve air quality, instead of separating them.
-This combines items such as walk off mats, natural ventilation, CO2 monitoring for outdoor air needs, contained closets for any toxins, and high-level MERV filtration.
+Enhanced Indoor Air Quality Strategies now encompasses many ways to improve air quality, instead of separating them: walk off mats, natural ventilation, CO2 monitoring for outdoor air needs, contained closets for any toxins, and high-level MERV filtration.

 Two other items that really help in a huge way to move toward complete systems thinking, and optimizing systems in tandem, are the Integrative Design credit, which stands alone at the front of the LEED system pack, and the Site Assessment credit in the Sustainable Sites credit category.
 Regarding yoga, think of these as totally centered meditations, or as the moment in each pose where you re-align and assess where you need to square your hips or extend your heals to the floor.
 They are internal and external, and extremely aware.

 Integrative Process credit category requires the team to first discover aspects of improvements in energy use and in water use, and then implement, meaning to determine what improvements (even if none) the team will include and describe the rationale as to why or why not.
-The power in this is first, asking questions to get the team thinking larger than the linear point structure of LEED or code by talking about systems.
-Second to seek optimization of these systems in relation to other building systems, truly crossing silos that have been inherent in design, construction and operations teams.
-The simple box modeling called for in the discovery portion of the energy assessment asks the team to assess these aspects of energy use:
+There is power in this.
+First, it asks questions to get the team thinking larger than the linear point structure of LEED or code by talking about systems.
+Second it compels optimization of these systems in relation to other building systems, truly crossing silos that have been inherent in design, construction and operations teams.

 Note that this list pushes thought to not just the pure energy systems, but to the recognition that the building enclosure is, in essence, an energy system for thermal gain and loss.
 Even that the users in the building will affect the energy profile through plug loads and user patterns.
 Finally, we are also getting back to the roots of good passive design strategies by assessing the siting.
 For many of you reading this the response will be “of course, that’s obvious” but look at all the buildings you see out there.
 Do they turn to or away from the sun or do they simply “face” the road no matter what?
 We have all but forgotten the first steps to energy efficiency, and this push for complete (high level) assessment can do much to remind us.